nawawi/klish/doc/klish.md

 </COMMAND>
 ```

-The additional klish specific builtin functions is available.
+The additional Klish specific builtin functions is available.

 #### clish_nested_up

-The klish supports the [nested views.
+The Klish supports the [nested views.
 When user moves deeper in the [VIEW](nested_views])'s hierarchy (the 'depth' of [is increasing) the engine create entries in the "nesting" stack to save previous [VIEW](VIEW]s) and its state.
 The clish_nested_up function make 'pop' stack operation so it restores previous [and its state.
-If the current depth is 0 then the clish_nested_up function will be an analog of clish_close builtin function and will close the current klish session.
+If the current depth is 0 then the clish_nested_up function will be an analog of clish_close builtin function and will close the current Klish session.

-The feature is available starting with klish-1.2.1.
+The feature is available starting with Klish-1.2.1.

 #### clish_nop

 The NOP command.
 It does nothing.
 It's usefull for commands like comment.
 The CISCO uses "!" as a comment.
 If the command has no [ACTION](VIEW]) tag at all then this command is unfinished so the "Enter" can't be pressed.
 Use clish_nop for empty commands.
 Don't use `<ACTION></ACTION>` because it's slower.

-The feature is available starting with klish-1.4.2.
+The feature is available starting with Klish-1.4.2.

 ### CISCO-like config support.

 In some cases the CLI is rather useless without configuration commands storing.
-The new XML tag [was implemented to support interaction beetween klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
-On each succesfully executed command the klish can execute special callback function that get current command information and can communicate to external tool to store commands or the internal mechanisms can be used for config storing.
+The new XML tag [was implemented to support interaction beetween Klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
+On each succesfully executed command the Klish can execute special callback function that get current command information and can communicate to external tool to store commands or the internal mechanisms can be used for config storing.

 The default tool to store configuration is [konfd](CONFIG]) daemon accessible over socket interface.

-The [tag is used to make klish to store the current command or execute other actions (remove old entries, dump entries to file) on config.
+The [tag is used to make Klish to store the current command or execute other actions (remove old entries, dump entries to file) on config.
 See [CONFIG](CONFIG]) page for details about tag syntax.

 ### The command aliases